Rob Newman (footballer)

-Robert Nigel Newman (born 13 December 1963) is an English football manager and former professional footballer, who is head of recruitment at Premier League side West Ham United.
+Robert Nigel Newman (born 13 December 1963) is an English football manager and former professional footballer, who was most recently head of recruitment at Premier League side West Ham United.

 As a player, he was a defender, notably playing in the Premier League for Norwich City, where he also featured in the UEFA Cup.
 He also played in the Scottish Premier League for Motherwell, in the Football League with Bristol City, Wigan Athletic and Southend United and for non-league sides Chelmsford City and Gorleston.

 Following retirement, Newman had spells in charge of Southend United, Gorleston and Cambridge United.
 He later became a first team coach at AFC Bournemouth and briefly registered as a player to add cover.
-He has since worked in a recruitment role, firstly for Manchester City and now with West Ham United.
+He has since worked in a recruitment role, firstly for Manchester City and with West Ham United.